nus-cs5250/25s/docs/asg2/index.md

 Refer to the submission guidelines in [Assignment 1](../asg1/index.md#submission-guidelines) for the remaining instructions.

+**For this assignment:**

+1. Questions 1 and 2 shall be answered in the `manifest.json` file directly.

 ## Part B (15 marks)

 Please complete the quiz [Assignment 2 (Part B)](https://canvas.nus.edu.sg/courses/70149/quizzes/57317) on Canvas.